ale-bena/Face-Blurring-Unet-Thesis/README.md

 In specific the architecture of the model in analysis is a 3 layer encoder and 3 layer decoder architecture wirh the following filters: 32-64-128 for encoder, and opposite for the decoder.
 The bottleneck(deppest point of the network) has 256 filters.

 The resulting models are of two types: teacher and student, since to try reducing the size even more, knowledge distillation was applied.
-Both of the models have 3 layers as said before, the different stand in the size of the filters, which is hald in the smaller model.
+All the models have 3 layers as said before, the different stand in the size of the filters, which is halv in the studentv1 model, so 16-32-64 and 128 as bottlenck, while for studentv2 is 24-48-96-192.
 ```
 Teacher model:
 ┏━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━┓